MrKai77/Loop/README.md

 **Compatible with MacOS 13 and later**

 Simply download the latest release [here](https://github.com/MrKai77/Loop/releases/latest)!
-After downloading the application, simply move it to the Applications folder and grant accessibility access to start using it!
+Simply unzip the file, and open it, and grant it accessibility access!
 Installation with Homebrew is planned :3